-Lupus is a chronic autoimmune disease that can affect the skin, joints, kidneys, and a number of other organs.
-While anyone can develop lupus, the disease primarily affects women of African, Hispanic, and Asian descent between the ages of 15 and 45.
+Lupus is a chronic autoimmune disease that can affect the skin, joints, or other organs.
+While anyone can develop lupus, the disease primarily affects women of African, Hispanic, and Asian descent between the ages of 15-45.
 The severity of the symptoms can vary greatly, from mild to life-threatening.

 Lupus is notoriously difficult to diagnose, as its symptoms can mimic those of various other conditions.
 More than 16,000 Americans a year will develop lupus, and more than 2 million Americans currently have some form of the disease, according to the Lupus Foundation of America.
-There is currently no cure; however, new treatments have progressively improved the quality of life and lifespan of lupus patients over the last few decades.
+There is currently no cure.

 Multidisciplinary Support at a World-class Medical Center

-Since lupus can affect almost any organ in the body, effective and comprehensive care often calls for cooperation across a variety of medical fields, including rheumatology, nephrology, dermatology, neurology, and gastroenterology.
-Our rheumatologists collaborate with experts from all disciplines to ensure that you receive the best care possible.
+Since lupus can affect almost any organ in the body, effective and comprehensive care often calls for cooperation across a variety of medical fields, including neurology, gastroenterology, and dermatology.
+Our doctors collaborate with experts from all disciplines to ensure that you receive the best care possible.
 We work closely with the Mothers Center, which provides multidisciplinary care for women with high-risk pregnancies.

 Lupus is an incredibly complex disease, and exploring new therapies is essential to providing the best possible care.
-At our Lupus Center, patients have access to some of the newest treatments through participation in clinical trials.
+At the Lupus Center, patients have access to some of the newest treatments through participation in clinical trials.
 Our researchers are dedicated to advancing the understanding of lupus and its causes, and are pioneers in the advancement of new treatments and lupus research.
 We partner with our patients as we work towards finding a cure for this complex disease.

 Patient Education and Support